gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 `true` to store extended timestamp extra fields.

-When set to `false`, the maximum last modification date cannot exceed November 31, 2107 and the maximum accuracy is 2 seconds.
+When set to `false`, the maximum last modification date cannot exceed December 31, 2107 and the maximum accuracy is 2 seconds.

 #### Default Value